 Lane's Innovations of the Year

-Every year the League honors outstanding innovations that have been recognized by member institutions as Innovations of the Year.
+Every year the League for Innovation honors outstanding innovations that have been recognized by member institutions as Innovations of the Year.
 These innovations represent capstone achievements and the continuing renewal of the spirit of innovation and experimentation upon which the League was founded.

 The criteria used to select the Innovation of the Year are: